-You could use a personal firewall on your internet connected laptop (normally included within your Operating System at no extra charge).
-Or, if you have a more complicated set up with many different types of devices, you might require a dedicated boundary firewall, which places a protective buffer around your network as a whole.
-Some routers will contain a firewall which could be used in this boundary protection role.
-But, this can’t be guaranteed.
+Firewalls are available both as software and as physical devices.
+You could use firewall software on your internet-connected laptop.
+This type of firewall is normally included within your operating system at no extra charge.
+If you have a more complicated set up with many different types of devices, you might need a dedicated physical device: a boundary firewall.
+A boundary firewall places a protective buffer around your network as a whole.
+Some routers will contain a firewall that could be used in this boundary protection role, but this can’t be guaranteed.

-Both Personal and boundary firewalls come setup with a default configuration in place.
-This should be reviewed and updated to provide the correct level of protection to meet the schemes requirements.
+Both software-based and boundary firewalls come with a default configuration in place.
+This should be reviewed and updated to provide the correct level of protection to meet the scheme's requirements.

-This applies to: all devices including boundary firewalls, desktop computers, laptop computers, tablets, routers and servers.
+This applies to: All internet-connected devices including desktop computers, laptop computers, tablets, routers, and servers

 All devices run network services, which create some form of communication with other devices and services.
 By restricting access to these services, you reduce your exposure to attacks.
 This can be achieved using firewalls and equivalent network devices.

-A boundary firewall is a network device which can restrict the inbound and outbound network traffic to services on its network of computers and mobile devices.
-It can help protect against cyber-attacks by implementing restrictions, known as ‘firewall rules’, which can allow or block traffic according to its source, destination and type of communication protocol.
+A boundary firewall is a network device that can restrict the inbound and outbound network traffic to services on its network of computers and mobile devices.
+It helps protect against cyber-attacks by implementing restrictions, known as ‘firewall rules’, that can allow or block traffic according to its source, destination, and type of communication protocol.

 Requirements under this technical control theme